 Intellectual Property Offices worldwide use a trade mark classification system that groups together similar goods or services into 45 different classes.
-This is often referred to as the Nice classification
+This is referred to as the Nice classification.

-Each class contains a list of pre-approved terms.
-These cover all the goods or services included in that class.
+Each class contains a list of terms.
+These cover all the goods or services included in that class:

-goods are listed in classes 1 to 34
+- goods are in classes 1 to 34

-services are listed in classes 35 to 45
+- services are in classes 35 to 45

 All classes have a broad heading explaining what’s covered in that particular class.
-This is only a general indication and doesn’t include all the goods or services in that class.
+This is only a general indication and does not include all the goods or services in that class.

-If you do not know which class(es) your goods or services are in, you may wish to use the classification search tool TMclass.
-This will help you to search for, and classify, the goods and/or service you need to apply for to register you trade mark.
+Our search UK trade mark classes service can help you search for, and classify, the goods and/or service you need to apply for to register you trade mark.

 Choosing the right classes for your application

-If the trade mark’s to be used on a shop that sells other peoples products, you’d choose class 35 (Advertising; business management; business administration; office functions) and select the pre-approved term ‘Retail services in relation to clothing’
+If you intend to use the trade mark in a shop that sells other peoples products, you’d choose class 35 (Advertising; business management; business administration; office functions) and select the term ‘Retail services in relation to clothing’.

-However, it is important to note that a registered trade mark can be revoked if it’s not used for five years.
-For example You file an application to register your trade mark in class 25 (clothing, footwear and headgear) and then decide to expand your brand into hand bags, which is covered by class 18.
+It is important to note that a registered trade mark can be revoked if it’s not used for five years.
+Guidance on revocation is available.

-As the application you have filed only covers you for class 25, you have to file another application to register your trade mark in class 18.
+As the application you have filed only covers you for clothing - class 25, you will have to file another application to register your trade mark in class 18, which covers hand bags.

 You could have avoided the extra cost of making a new application by including both classes in the first application.
 You’d also have to pay two sets of renewal fees.

 If you are unsure what you will be offering, it may be handy to look at your business plan and review your projections.
 Alternatively, consider if anyone in the marketplace offers the same goods and/or services as you and compare the terms and classes you have selected.